ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step7.md

 # To be GDPR compliant

+## The way customer can use their right granted by GDPR
+The way to make request shall be clearly stated in the privacy policy.

 ## The right to access and the right to data portability
 Right to access means that an EU resident has a right to a copy of all the data you’ve collected about him or her.